 Overuse can cause sedating side effects, so use it according to the recommendations or under the guidance of a medical practitioner.

 Passion-flower is used beneficially in those with generalized anxiety as a complement to their current treatment.
 It increases GABA levels in the brain, inducing a state of non-sedating relaxation.
-The University of Maryland Medical Center notes that passion-flower is much milder than Kava or Valerian, so if those two prove to be too much for you, then try this one instead.
+The University of Maryland Medical Center notes that passion-flower is much milder than Valerian, so if that proves to be too much for you, then try this one instead.

 5-Hydroxytryptophan (5-HTP) is an amino acid that is naturally produced in the body.
 Your body uses it to produce serotonin, a chemical messenger that sends signals between your nerve cells.
 Low serotonin levels are associated with depression, anxiety, sleep disorders, weight gain and other health problems.